How to Clean a Dishwasher Drain (Complete Guide 2026)

 Use the baking-soda-vinegar guide when the dishwasher smells musty or when you want a full-interior clean without commercial products.
 The method calls for 2 cups of white distilled vinegar in the lower rack (run without detergent, heat dry off), followed by a separate cycle with 1 cup of baking soda in the tub bottom.
 Never combine them in the same cycle: running them separately is what makes the cleaning effective.

 Use the drain cleaner comparison when you’re deciding between DIY methods and commercial tablets like Affresh or Lemi-Shine.
-Commercial cleaners are particularly good for hard-water mineral deposits; the baking-soda-vinegar method is better for grease and odor.
+Commercial cleaners are particularly good for hard-water mineral deposits.
+The baking-soda-vinegar method is better for grease and odor.
 Cost comparison: DIY runs roughly $0.50 per clean versus $3-6 for commercial tablets.

 Use the maintenance tips guide to build a complete care routine.
-Monthly deep cleans reduce repair frequency, but there are also quick post-load habits (removing food debris from the tub after each cycle) that extend time between full cleans significantly.
+Monthly deep cleans reduce repair frequency.
+But there are also quick post-load habits (removing food debris from the tub after each cycle) that extend time between full cleans significantly.

 Start with the most common fix